-The Board of Directors recommends a vote " $\mathbf{FOR}$ " the election of Jeremy D. Thigpen as a director.
+The Board of Directors recommends you vote "FOR" the election of the candidate as director.

 Corporate Governance

 We are committed to upholding high standards of corporate governance and business conduct and believe that we have maintained good corporate governance practices for many years.